Loire-Atlantique is a department located on the west coast of France in the

 During World War Two, the Vichy Government established a system of regional prefectures.
 Loire-Atlantique was excluded from the

-Region of Brittany and united with neighbouring French departments under the lead of Angers.
-After the war, these administrative changes were reintroduced in the 1955 boundary changes aimed at optimizing the management of the regions.
+Brittany region and united with neighbouring French departments under the lead of Angers.
+After the war, these administrative changes were reintroduced in the 1955 boundary changes aimed at optimising the management of the regions.

 Since then, several campaigns have reflected intense local sentiment to have the department reintegrated with Brittany.
 The people of Loire-Atlantique have a strong sense of identity and pride in their Breton heritage, and many believe that the department should be part of Brittany.
 Despite this, Loire-Atlantique remains part of the Pays de la Loire region and continues to thrive as a beautiful and culturally rich department of France.